-This is an important update because schools are still getting the premium Enterprise recording feature only until Temporary Recordings are released.
-When released, non Enterprise domains will switch over to this new type of recording and teachers will experience a different recording behavior.
+This is an important update because schools are still getting the premium Education Plus recording feature only until Temporary Recordings are released.
+When released, non Education Plus domains will switch over to this new type of recording and teachers will experience a different recording behavior.

-G Suite Admins need to be aware of this change and be on the lookout.
-If you are an Enterprise customer you need to make sure you have assigned Staff licenses – if you don’t then they will get dropped down to the Temporary Recording feature.
+Google Workspace Admins need to be aware of this change and be on the lookout.
+If you are an Education Plus customer you need to make sure you have assigned Staff licenses – if you don’t then they will get dropped down to the Temporary Recording feature.

 This one combines a few updates.
 To keep it simple, Google Chat and Classic Hangouts merged into one service and the Meet service is now totally separate from the two.